Kitware/candela/app/resonantlab/README.md

 ### Adding datasets

 For now, `.csv` and `.json` files can to be uploaded via girder's interface to the user's public or private directories.
-Once a file has been uploaded, you should issue a `POST` request to `/item/{id}/dataset` so that Resonant Laboratory will know that it's a dataset.
+Once a file has been uploaded, you should issue a `POST` request to `/item/{id}/dataset` so that Resonant Lab will know that it's a dataset.

-In addition to flat files, Resonant Laboratory also supports connecting to mongo databases.
+In addition to flat files, Resonant Lab also supports connecting to mongo databases.
 For example, a mongo collection could be added from a `json` file this way:

 ```bash
 mongoimport --db test --collection gapminder --drop --file gapminder.json --jsonArray